InSilicoModellingGroup/label-mesh/README.md

 In the .py file, the user needs to specify

-* Path of folder with data (`basepath`)
+* Path of folder with patient data (`basepath`)
 * Names of nifti images (`nifti_*_file`)
 * Name of msh file (`msh_file`)

-Then run `python nodalfield-msh.py`
+Then run `python label-mesh.py`

 ### Example

-Data for one case are included in directory `p01`
+Data for one case are included in directory `RP02`

-After running the script, the output can be verified using the reference file `p01_ct0_right-nodal_field.dat.verify`
+After running the script, the output can be verified using the reference files `*.verify`